kevinndungu-source/GCP_BigQuery_Project/README.md

 ## Technologies Used:
 - Google BigQuery.
 - SQL.
-- Google Data Studio/Looker (for visualization).
+- Google Data Studio/Looker and Sheets (for visualization).
 - Git (for version control).

 ## Contents: